Constraints on the dark sector from electroweak precision observables: Constraints on the dark parameters

 \subsection{Constraints on the dark photon}

 We start by neglecting the couplings to dark fermions by setting $g_{\chi} = 0$.
 For each value of $m_{A_D}$, we adjust the mixing parameter and repeat fitting to the electroweak data by allowing the parameters in Eq.~(\ref{eq:parameters}) to vary.
-The minimum $\chi^2$ one can reach depends on $\epsilon$, and the 95\% CL exclusion constraint is defined by the restriction
+The minimum $\chi^2$ one can reach depends on $\epsilon$, and the 95\% CL excluded region is defined such that

 The resulting upper limits on $\epsilon$ are shown in Fig.~\ref{fig:EWPO-revised}.
-In the case of the world averaged $m_W$, our result is qualitatively consistent with the previous determination~\cite{Curtin:2014cca} (blue solid curve).
+In the case of the PDG value of $m_W$ (without the CDF measurement), our result (blue solid curve) is qualitatively consistent with the previous determination~\cite{Curtin:2014cca}.
 We extend this work by performing the fit with $m_W$ set to the new CDF measurement.
 We notice that the constraints on $\epsilon$ will be tightened when $m_{A_D} < m_Z$, and relaxed for $m_{A_D} > m_Z$, as shown by the red solid curve in Fig.~\ref{fig:EWPO-revised}.
+We note that the calculation of 95\% exclusion limits relies on the assumption that Wilk's theorem continues to hold even in the case of the relatively poor $\chi^2$ obtained using the CDF $m_W$ value.
+Our results should therefore be interpreted as indicative - a more detailed MC simulation is considered beyond the scope of this paper.
+We would expect that a new world average value of $m_W$ including the CDF result should result in an exclusion curve in between.